This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Add in the Marsala wine and deglaze the pan, by scraping up any browned bits of chicken off the bottom of the pan.
+- Add in ½ cup Dry Marsala Wine and deglaze the pan, by scraping up any browned bits of chicken off the bottom of the pan.
 Turn the heat OFF on the Instant Pot.

-- Pour sauce over chicken cutlets and serve.
+- Pour the sauce over the chicken and serve immediately.

 Notes